nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 - `find Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

 **Note**:
-- Images associated with the user are not deleted and remains in the OS file system.
+- Images associated with the client are not deleted and remains in the OS file system.

 ### Favourite a client: `favourite`